 Those photoperiod Herer strains took longer from seed to harvest than did the autoflowering version from Dutch Passion, but the yields weren’t significantly heavier, nor were the psychoactive effects significantly more enjoyable.
 Given that the autoflowering strain produced only one phenotype and was easier to grow, I’ll probably grow it rather than a photoperiod Jack Herer the next time I want some Herer magic.
 I want to also share with you that this autoflowering Jack Herer outperformed two other autoflowering Jack Herer strains made by other seed companies.

-Auto Cinderella Jack is yet another autoflowering strain from Dutch Passion that is as worth growing as a photoperiod version of the same strain type.
-If you love Jack Herer and/or Cindy 99, get some Auto Cinderella Jack seeds and have an easy grow that gives you the best of both.
+Auto Cinderella Jack is yet another autoflowering strain from Dutch Passion that is more rewarding than growing the official photoperiod version of the same strain type.
+If you love Haze strains such as Jack Herer, and/or Cindy 99, get Dutch Passion Auto Cinderella Jack seedsand have an easy grow that gives you the best of both.